Steven Fulop: Political prospects

 Following his re-election to the council, some observers expected Fulop to run for mayor in 2013.
 His political influence was demonstrated in 2010 when a slate of candidates he backed won all three open seats on the Board of Education.

 In September 2016, Fulop decided against a run for governor and instead endorsed his former rival, Phil Murphy.
 He then chose to run for a second mayoral term.

-Mayor of Jersey City
+Mayor of Jersey City (2013–2026)

 On May 14, 2013, Fulop defeated incumbent mayor Jerramiah T. Healy with 53% of the vote to become the 49th mayor of Jersey City.
 He took office on July 1, 2013, with the stated goal of making Jersey City the "best mid-sized city in the country."
 Citing population growth and residential construction, Fulop predicted that Jersey City would surpass Newark, New Jersey, to become the state's largest city by late 2016.

 Fulop, who had a reputation as a reformer on the city council, ran on a platform of government transformation, improved public safety, expanded services, and stabilized taxes.
 He is a member of the Mayors Against Illegal Guns Coalition.

 On January 3, 2023, Fulop announced he would not seek a fourth term in 2025.
 On April 11, 2023, he announced his candidacy for Governor of New Jersey.
+Following his June 2025 loss in the Democratic primary, Fulop announced that in October 2025 that he would begin leading the business advocacy group Partnership for New York City after his third term ends.